 Even an occasional win for the Welsh provided only a temporary respite to the ceaseless battering they were being handed out by the spearmen.

-By the pale light of Andrey Shevchenko's goat-rogering nasal hair, the Rus were mopping up the Welsh light horse on the right in double quick time.
+Driven forward by throughts of Olaf the Goat-Impregnator's hawknose nasal hair, the Rus were mopping up the Welsh light horse on the right in double quick time.

 The main body of Welsh cavalry charged home.
 For them this was now about scoring as many points as possible before their army wilted under the weight of the Rus advance.

 Vikings & Rus at War against the Slavs